 Faculty + Staff

-He was the creator of the first studio related to the topic of sustainability at Lawrence Tech, and has overseen its growth and development.
-In addition, he has created and directs a design studio focusing upon architectural practice within a model of activism.
+He has created and directs a design studio focusing upon architectural practice within a model of activism.
 He is the coordinator of Integrated Design Five, a multi-component course focused on the relationship between the architect and the public sphere.
-He is a member of the American Institute of Architects (Urban Priorities Committee), the SEED Network, and Architects, Planners, and Designers for Social Responsibility.
-He is President of the Association for Community Design, and initiated that organization’s Strategic Plan process.
-He is the founder of Atelier MULE, a public interest design and research lab.
+He is a member of the SEED Network, Architects, Planners, and Designers for Social Responsibility, and is a Past President of the Association for Community Design.
+He is the founding Director of Atelier MULE, a public interest design and research lab.

-On campus he is the faculty advisor for the LTU Chapter of Habitat for Humanity, and is a faculty fellow of the Sigma Phi Epsilon fraternity.
+On campus he is the faculty advisor for the LTU Chapter of the National Organization of Minority Architects, and is a faculty fellow and Renaissance Brother of the Sigma Phi Epsilon fraternity.